Taizhou Jiangsu, China Travel Guide

 Tender, caramelized pork belly with a distinct sweeter flavor.

 Tangyuan are glutinous rice balls with sweet fillings.
-Mooncakes are rich pastries, especially popular during the Mid-Autumn Festival.
+Mooncakes are rich pastries, very popular during the Mid-Autumn Festival.

 Autumn is prime season for hairy crabs.
 Zongzi are glutinous rice dumplings wrapped in bamboo leaves, eaten during the Dragon Boat Festival.